 - apply third-party advertising rules to Senate nominee elections

-The next Alberta Senate vacancy is scheduled for March 2021.
-Once a Senate nominee is elected, the Government of Alberta will provide the name of the Senate nominees to the prime minister for consideration when filling Senate vacancies.
+The Senate nominee election took place on October 18, 2021.
+The official results are available on the Elections Alberta website.
+The Government of Alberta will provide the names of the Senate nominees to the prime minister for consideration when filling Senate vacancies.